akavel/garden/@seed/20240611-1826-forge-horizons.@review.@ironsworn.md

 weird monsters of "unspeakable" scale, shape, and composition.
 Making all "supernatural horrors" be only mutated humans feels strangely limiting, reminding me somewhat of slapstick, B-grade movies.
-Especially if both the Machines and Precursors oracles actually _do_ include much more varied sizes and forms.
+Especially if both the Machines and Precursors oracles in the book actually _do_ include much more varied sizes and forms.
-The one though I'm having at this stage, is that I could try mixing the Creatures oracles from _Starforged_ with some bits and pieces from the ones in _Forge Horizons_ - the "Supernatural powers" one seems to me the most universal and inspiring in this area.
+The one thought I'm having at this stage, is that I could try mixing the Creatures oracles from _Starforged_ with some bits and pieces from the Horrors oracles in _Forge Horizons_ - the "Supernatural powers" one seems to me the most universal and inspiring in this area.

+## Conclusion

+Overall, I heartily recommend the _Forge Horizons_ supplement.
+The Episodic Adventures rules it introduces are simple and transformative to my personal experience with _Starforged_.
+The "Ecumenopolis" mechanics are something I look forward to play with in the future, and maybe further tweak on my own.
+The final set of creature oracles is not something
+I am currently especially excited about personally, but the whole book is already amazing and well worth the price for me even when not considering them at all.

 (Buy _Forge Horizons_ on:
 [itch.io](https://notwriting.itch.io/forge-horizons),